 Basic pirate/buccaneer rules.
 Use when you draw poorly.
 Enough said.

-Roundsman are veteran sailors and are a decent upgrade from the Pirates.
-They get the same War Cry ability and “ranged” Intimidate as the Pirates, but without needing to upgrade them to Veteran.
+Roundsmen are veteran sailors and are a decent upgrade from the Pirates.
+They get War Cry as well, which will help in melee.
 The BoP is gonna hit harder in combat due to the 6 Fight skill vs 7 on the Pirates, and their saves make them a little harder to kill.
 While you may be tempted to grab these guys to man the Sheets and Shrouds, I don’t think it’s an efficient use of points.
 These guys should be the ones doing the initial boarding of a vessel.
-Being within Blackbeard’s 8” range will keep these guys in the fight, and they would benefit from a Grizzled Veteran as well.
+Being within Blackbeard’s 8” range will keep these guys in the fight, and they would benefit from a Grizzled Veteran.

 The French Sailors clock in at 4 points a model at trained (5 at veteran), have a Fight of 5/7, a Shoot of 7/7, a Resolve of 5, and come stocked with Artillery Crew, Sailors, and Hard Chargers (-1 Bonus to the free Fight on a Charge).
 These guys have a place because they are going to hit harder in melee.
 On a charge fifth loaded pistols, they will be hitting on a 4+ and rerolling misses.
 The only issue is that they don’t man guns or sails exceptionally well, and will get destroyed by most other melee units when charged.
 If you need more melee, these guys are better than the other Support Units, but don’t expect them to survive getting hit in melee.